Wood Stove Chimney Cleaning

 Modern wood stoves are efficient, clean, and can usually be used with an existing chimney to vent the smoke.
 A professional sweeping and inspection of the chimney for your wood stove is vital to the safe operation of your stove.
 Any wood burning appliance will create creosote buildup inside the flue, which can be flammable if it is not removed regularly.
 Additionally, cracks in the flue can allow sparks to get to the surrounding walls or insulation and cause dangerous house fires.

 Scheduling an annual sweeping with 2nd Generation Chimneys ensures that your wood stove will heat your home safely and efficiently throughout the winter.
-Our service technicians are highly skilled and trained to clean chimney flues for wood or pellet stoves.
+Our service technicians are highly skilled and trained to clean chimney flues for wood stoves.
 Find out why more Minneapolis area homeowners trust us to clean their wood stove chimneys.
 Call today to schedule an appointment.